matth-dev/lists/readme.md

 # Lists of lists

-A very basic to-do/shopping lists app made using Python and FastApi
+A very basic shopping list app made using Python and FastApi

 ## 🔍 Project Overview